 - You Want Access to Prime Day Sales.
 Prime Day now rivals Black Friday and Cyber Monday for the title of the year’s biggest sales event.
 However, all those deals are for Amazon Prime members only.

 - You’re Paying for Photo Storage.
 One perk of Amazon Prime is unlimited photo storage.
-If you’re currently shelling out $70 a year for iDrive when all you really want to back up is your photos, a Prime subscription could let you ditch that expense.
+If you’re currently shelling out $10 or more per month for cloud storage when all you really want to back up is your photos, a Prime subscription could let you ditch that expense.

 Choose Walmart+ If….

 - You Frequently Shop on Walmart’s Website.
 If you frequently shop on Walmart’s site and seldom buy anything on Amazon, then the delivery and shopping benefits of Amazon Prime have little value for you.
-Walmart+ provides fast, free delivery from your preferred store so long as you buy at least $35 worth of goods and costs less than Amazon Prime as well.
+Walmart+ provides fast, free delivery from your preferred store and costs a bit less than Amazon Prime as well.

 - You Often Shop in Walmart Stores.
 For regular Walmart in-store shoppers, the faster in-store checkout Walmart+ offers is a significant benefit.
-It’s especially useful during times when you’d rather keep your distance from others, such as during the COVID-19 pandemic or cold-and-flu season, when contactless payment can be a literal lifesaver.
+And the contact-free payment is especially useful at times when you’d rather keep your distance from others, such as during the COVID-19 pandemic or cold-and-flu season.

 - You Drive a Lot.
-The $0.05-per-gallon discount on gas from Walmart+ isn’t huge, but it adds up.
-If you drive 20,000 miles per year in a vehicle that gets 20 miles per gallon, that small per-gallon savings comes to $50 per year — roughly half the price of your subscription.
+The gas discount from Walmart+ isn’t huge, but it adds up.
+If you drive 20,000 miles per year in a vehicle that gets 20 miles per gallon, you could save as much as $100 per year — more than the price of a yearly subscription.

 Choose Both Services If…